BetzDrive/bldc-controller/README.md

 ### Independent Watchdog Thread [high priority]
 Used to keep the system live while protecting from the chance of a hard fault or any other unforseen errors.
 When a lock-up occurs, the system will reset into bootloader which will then check the watchdog reset flag.
 If it is active, the bootloader will return the system to firmware mode.

+# Modifying Pins
+All of the code can be directly modified except for the pins (althought you can technically modify it directly too).
+To allow for the pin definitions and defaults to be auto-generated and easily maintained, please make any modifications in [ChibiStudio](https://osdn.net/projects/chibios/) and generate new pin files from the studio interface.